iotaledger/wasp/documentation/docs/guide/solo/balances.md

 So, the chain essentially is a custodian of the tokens deposited in its `accounts`.

-The following test demonstrates how a wallet can deposit tokens in a chain account and then withdraw them back.
+The following test demonstrates how a wallet can deposit tokens in a chain account and then withdraw them.

 ```go
 func TestTutorial5(t *testing.T) {